-Kraft Heinz, an American food company, have made a pledge to make all of its packaging more sustainable.
+Kraft Heinz, an American food company, has made a pledge to make all of its packaging more sustainable.
 They have expanded their environmental stewardship strategy in the hope that they can reduce their waste and encourage their customers to follow suit.

 Environmental stewardship refers to responsible use and protection of the natural environment through conservation and sustainable practices.
 Kraft Heinz, have taken it upon themselves to act as such by pledging their commitments to sustainable production – by 2025 all of its packaging be recyclable, reusable or compostable.